 - Members may submit only one initiative per entry form.

 Note that by submitting an entry, the member staffing agency or industry supplier allows ASA to highlight its program or project in association publications and website, to the news media, and on social media.

-A panel of third-party judges will evaluate the entries based on the components listed above.
+Judges evaluate the entries based on the components listed above.
 Judges may elect not to grant awards if no entry in an individual category merits recognition.

 How Judges Grade Entries

 10 Introduction: Summary of the submitted initiative; its purpose; connection to overall company, chapter or regional council, goals; participants, and targets